Alowree/marapython/README.md

 ## Features

 - Auto sidebar on the left side
-- Pos content area is set to be wide for PC mode
+- Post content area is set to be wide for PC mode